Penn000/SpA-GAN_for_cloud_removal/README.md

 E-mail: penn000@foxmail.com

-- Note: because the paper of this work is not yet released, if you think this work is helpful for your research, give me a star :-D
+If you think this work is helpful for your research, give me a star :-D